Stephen S. Oswald: NASA experience

 After STS-67, Oswald was assigned to NASA Headquarters in Washington, D.C., as deputy associate administrator for space operations.
 In this capacity, he was responsible for Space Shuttle, expendable launch vehicles, and space communications for the agency.
 After nearly two and a half years in Washington, Oswald returned to the Astronaut Office in July 1998.

 Oswald retired from NASA in January 2000.

 Organizations and awards

 Oswald is an Eagle Scout and recipient of the Distinguished Eagle Scout Award from the Boy Scouts of America.

 Member of the Society of Experimental Test Pilots, the Association of Space Explorers, the Naval Reserve Association, and the American Institute of Aeronautics and Astronautics.

 Recipient of the Legion of Merit, the Distinguished Flying Cross, the Meritorious Service Medal, the Navy Commendation Medal (2), the NASA Outstanding Leadership Medal, the NASA Exceptional Service Medal (2), the NASA Space Flight Medal (3), and various service awards.

 Personal life

 Oswald is married to Mary Bono who served as a United States representative from California from 1998 to 2013.
-He has three children, Monique, Janna, and Scott, from a previous marriage.
+He has three children from a previous marriage.

 In 2002, his youngest brother, Navy SEAL Commander Peter G. Oswald was killed in El Salvador during a helicopter fast-roping accident during joint training exercises with the Salvadoran forces.